-1.1 Orbis Education and Care is committed to providing an appropriate and high quality education to all pupils.
+- 1. Orbis Education and Care is committed to providing an appropriate and high quality education to all pupils.
 We believe that all children, particularly those identified as having Additional Learning Needs have a common entitlement to a broad and balanced, academic and social curriculum, which is fully accessible to them, and to also be fully included in all aspects of school life.
-All pupils at Orbis Education and Care have a Statement of Special Educational Needs and are allocated a place at the school through funding from their Local Authority.
+All pupils at Orbis Education and Care have a Statement of Special Educational Needs/ EHCP/ IDP (or are in the process of applying for one) and are allocated a place at the school through funding from their Local Authority.
 We believe that all children should be valued equally in school.
 We strive to eliminate prejudice and discrimination, and to develop an environment where all pupils can flourish and feel safe.

-1.2 Orbis Education and Care is committed to inclusion.
+This policy has been written in conjunction with the Equality Act 2010.
+Equality Act Advice Final.pdf (publishing.service.gov.uk) - 2.
+Orbis Education and Care and Priority Childcare is committed to inclusion.
 Part of the school's strategic planning for improvement is to develop cultures, policies and practices that include all learners.
 We aim to engender a sense of community and belonging, and to offer new opportunities to learners who have, by the nature of their placement at the school, experienced previous difficulties.
 As a school we will respond to learners in ways which take account of their varied life experiences, needs and learning styles.
 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.
-Orbis Education and Care sees the inclusion of pupils identified as having additional learning needs as a matter of equal opportunities, and we also aim to model inclusion in our staffing policies, relationships with parents/carers and the community.
+Orbis Education and Care and Priority Childcare sees the inclusion of pupils identified as having additional learning needs as a matter of equal opportunities, and we also aim to model inclusion in our staffing policies, relationships with parents/carers and the community.

-We ensure equality of provision and ensure high achievement for different groups of learners with additional needs, including:
+3. We ensure equality of provision and ensure high achievement for different groups of learners with additional needs, including

-- Pupils of either gender - Minority ethnic and faith groups, pupils from the traveller's community, asylum seekers and refugees - Learners who have English as an additional language (EAL) - Learners who have physical impairments - Those who are more able and gifted - Those who are looked after by the local authority - Those who are young carers; - Those who are in families under stress; - Pregnant school girls and young mothers - Any learners who are at risk of disaffection and exclusion - Any learners with social, emotional or behavioural difficulties - Pupils with genetic or developmental disorders
+- Pupils of either gender

+- Minority ethnic and faith groups, pupils from the traveller community, asylum seekers and refugees

+- Learners who have English as an additional language (EAL)

+- Learners who have physical impairments

+- Those who are more able and talented

+- Those who are looked after by the local authority

+- Those who are young carers.

+- Those who are in families under stress.

+- Pregnant schoolgirls and young mothers

+- Any learners who are at risk of disaffection and exclusion

+- Any learners with social, emotional or behavioural difficulties

+- Pupils with genetic or developmental disorders

+- Pupils with specific learning difficulties

+- Pupils with communication difficulties

+- Pupils with sensory impairments

+- Pupils with medical needs

+- Pupils at risk of homophobic bullying

+- 4. This policy describes the ways in which we work to meet the needs of pupils who experience barriers to their learning, and as a result of these experience problems accessing the full breadth of the curriculum available.
+We recognize that pupils learn at different rates and that there are many factors affecting This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.